-A Brief Look at Aristotle and Plato
+A Brief Look At Aristotle And Plato

-Plato's Opinion on Happiness
+Plato's Opinion On Happiness

-Aristotle's Opinion on Happiness
+Aristotle's Opinion On Happiness

-What Can We Learn From This?
+What Can We Learn From Plato And Aristotle?

 Live In The Present